can3p/can3p.github.io/_posts/2017-05-12-common-lisp.md

 ## Conclusion

-I hope I’ve made a showcase for CL and you’re interested to try it out if you haven’t before.
+I hope I’ve made a showcase for CL and you’re interested to try it out if you haven’t done it before.
 It’s not all roses and I have to give a word of warning there - the situation with documentation is mediocre, even some popular libraries can have problems there, there is plenty of outdated code or broken home pages.
 The language itself has duplication in some parts like mapping functions or binding variables